-Dunwoody College of Technology is committed to creating equal access and opportunity to all campus programs and services for persons with disabilities.
+Dunwoody College of Technology is committed to creating equal access and opportunity to all campus and online programs and services for persons with disabilities.
 Means of equal access are provided to students with documented disabilities to provide them the opportunity to show their abilities and capabilities, not highlight their disabilities.
 Students are responsible for initiating the learning accommodation process.
 This is different than high school.
-Please see the chart below that explains the differences between high school and college learning accommodations and explore on our process, below.
+Please see the chart below that explains the differences between high school and college learning accommodations and explore our process, below.

 At any time throughout the process, please feel free to reach out to our Associate Dean of Students, John Richardson, MA.

 - Students can request an accommodation for a disability or a special need by completing a Student Request for Learning Accommodations or Special Need Form, which can be obtained from Student Affairs or here.